7 Types of Mergers and Acquisitions (M&A) + Real Examples

 Horizontal Merger Example

-The merger of Exxon and Mobil to create ExxonMobil in 1999 could be seen as the textbook case of a horizontal merger.
+The 1999 merger of Exxon and Mobil to create ExxonMobil could be seen as the textbook case of a horizontal merger.
 Two companies with the exact same output (very rare, given that all consumer products are at least a little different).
-The combined firm was the largest in the world at the time of the merger, creating an undisputed leader in the oil and gas industry, and creating hundreds of millions of dollars in cost and revenue synergies.

 2. Market Extension Acquisition

-In these industries, the typically high levels of consolidation that exist incentivize new companies entering the market to undertake acquisitions rather than starting greenfield operations in the new geography
+In these industries, the typically high levels of consolidation that exist incentivize new companies entering the market to undertake acquisitions rather than starting greenfield operations in the new geography.

 How does it create value?